Product Guide

 6See confirmation and receive emailsYesYes

-The entire flow is designed to be completed in a single session.
-Customers do not need to create an account, log in, or navigate away from your page (except briefly for Stripe checkout on paid bookings).
-This low-friction approach maximizes conversion and makes it as easy as possible for interested visitors to become booked clients.
+The entire flow happens in a single session.
+Customers don't need to create an account or leave your page (except briefly for checkout on paid bookings).
+This low-friction approach makes it as easy as possible for visitors to become booked clients.

 Was this article helpful?